Modularity of Mind

 - deny that central processes are (strongly) global;

-- deny that globality and encapsulation are (strongly) negative correlated;
+- deny that globality and encapsulation are (strongly) negatively correlated;

 - deny that encapsulation and modularity are (strongly) positively correlated.